resibots/blackdrops/docs/dart_tutorial.md

 If we want to learn the reward function from data (both for DART-based and ODE-based scenarios), we need to do the following:

-- Create a Gaussian process for learning the reward function
+- Create a Gaussian process for learning the reward function:

 ```cpp
 struct RewardParams {
     struct kernel : public limbo::defaults::kernel {